wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

    and look for your version of "Command Line Tools (macOS 10.14) for XCode 10", one that doesn't say "beta".

-0. Since the El Capitan version of Mac OSX, file permissions in /usr/local have changed, causing error messages such as:
+0. Since the El Capitan version of macOS, file permissions in /usr/local have changed, causing error messages such as: